 A particular dividend distribution generally will be taxable as qualified dividend income, long-term capital gain, or ordinary income.
 Qualified dividend income generally includes dividends paid by U.S. corporations and certain qualifying foreign corporations, provided the foreign corporation is not a passive foreign investment company.
 Any distribution resulting from such qualified dividend income received by the Fund will be designated as qualified dividend income.
 If the Fund designates a dividend distribution as qualified dividend income, it generally will be taxable to individual shareholders at the long-term capital gains tax rate provided certain holding period requirements are met.
-If the Fund designates a dividend distribution as a capital gains distribution, it generally will be taxable to shareholders as long-term capital gain, regardless of how long the shareholders have held their Fund shares.
+If the Fund designates a dividend distribution, it generally will be taxable to shareholders as long-term capital gain, regardless of how long the shareholders have held their Fund shares.
 Short-term capital gains may be realized and any distribution resulting from such gains will be considered ordinary income for federal tax purposes.
-All taxable dividends paid by the Fund other than those designated as qualified dividend income or capital gain distributions will be taxable as ordinary income to shareholders.
+All taxable dividends paid by the Fund other than those designated as qualified dividend income to shareholders.